 In fall 2014, the largest undergraduate age group was 20- to 24-year olds with 121,513 students, or 40 percent of enrollments.

 There are more women students enrolled than men.
 Enrollments of women students have increased each year since 1982, when they were equal to men enrollments.
-In fall 2012, 60 percent of enrolled students were women.
 At the undergraduate level, there are more women than men enrolled across all race/ethnicity backgrounds.